Emerica/rpi_sdr_setup/README.md

 How to use:

-Boot your raspberry pi to the shell or the desktop.
-If using  the desktop, open a terminal window from the applications menu,
+Boot your raspberry pi to the shell or the desktop, connect it to the internet If using  the desktop, open a terminal window from the applications menu,

-You must have git installed, connect to the internet and copy&paste/type the following into the terminal and hit enter:
+copy&paste/type the following into the terminal and hit enter:
 -------------------------